 Eva Kalnina is a partner at Lévy Kaufmann-Kohler.
 She specialises in international commercial and investment arbitration with a focus on energy, construction, shareholder and finance disputes.

 Eva holds an LLM from Harvard Law School (Fulbright scholar) and is admitted to the New York bar.
-She is a representative of ICC YAF Europe and has acted as co-coordinator of Young ICCA Europe.
-Eva speaks and publishes regularly on international arbitration topics, has taught courses on dispute settlement, and worked as a mediator in Boston courts in the framework of the Harvard mediation programme.
+She speaks and publishes regularly on international arbitration topics and has acted as a representative of ICC YAF (Europe) and Young ICCA (Europe).
 She speaks English, French, Italian, Latvian, Russian, German and Spanish.